ykcaj-i/lc-solutions/README.md

-leetcode solutions written in javascript/typescript. no AI usage.
+leetcode solutions written in javascript/typescript, no AI used.